Fixed-wing aircraft

 A fixed-wing aircraft is a heavier-than-air aircraft, such as an airplane, which is capable of flight using aerodynamic lift.
 Fixed-wing aircraft are distinct from rotary-wing aircraft (in which a rotor mounted on a spinning shaft generates lift), and ornithopters (in which the wings oscillate to generate lift).
 The wings of a fixed-wing aircraft are not necessarily rigid; kites, hang gliders, variable-sweep wing aircraft, and airplanes that use wing morphing are all classified as fixed wing.

 Gliding fixed-wing aircraft, including free-flying gliders and tethered kites, can use moving air to gain altitude.
 Powered fixed-wing aircraft (airplanes) that gain forward thrust from an engine include powered paragliders, powered hang gliders and ground effect vehicles.
-Most fixed-wing aircraft are operated by a pilot, but some are unmanned or controlled remotely or are completely autonomous (no remote pilot).
+Most fixed-wing aircraft are operated by a pilot, but some are controlled remotely or are completely autonomous (no remote pilot).

 History

 Kites

 Kites were used approximately 2,800 years ago in China, where kite building materials were available.
 Leaf kites may have been flown earlier in what is now Sulawesi, based on their interpretation of cave paintings on nearby Muna Island.
 By at least 549 AD paper kites were flying, as recorded that year, a paper kite was used as a message for a rescue mission.
 Ancient and medieval Chinese sources report kites used for measuring distances, testing the wind, lifting men, signaling, and communication for military operations.